1981 Indianapolis 500: Revised Box Score

+Race statistics

 Aftermath and lore

 The 1981 Indianapolis 500 was largely considered the most controversial running to date.
 It was referred to as "The Great Dispute," and in some circles was "Undecided."
 Bobby Unser, who felt the entire ordeal was politically motivated by his USAC enemies, became disillusioned with auto racing and took a sabbatical from driving.
-He sat out the 1982 Indy 500, and retired officially in 1983.
+He sat out the 1982 Indy 500, and retired from IndyCar racing officially in 1983.
 Behind-the-scenes, the $40,000 fine for the win, other fines he faced in sponsorship, his attorney's fees, and importantly the inability to parlay his victory into valuable endorsements, ruined his finances.

 After being reinstated the winner, Bobby Unser was presented with the miniature Borg-Warner Trophy, while Mario Andretti had already been presented with the winner's championship ring.
 While Bobby Unser celebrated in victory lane on race day, the morning after the race, Mario Andretti took part in the winner's photograph session.
 No official victory photos were taken of Unser.
 Months after the race, Unser's likeness was sculpted and added to the Borg-Warner Trophy appropriately.
 A claim was even made at the time that Andretti "threw away the winner's ring" when he heard that Unser was reinstated the victory, but the story appears to have been fabricated.
 In a 2001 interview with Jack Arute and Bobby Unser on ESPN Classic's "Big Ticket", Andretti confirmed that he kept the ring by wearing it during the appearance.